JulienL266/Improved-bounds-and-inference/README.md

 ## Code files to reproduce the Figures:
 - In Figure_1_and_app_Figure_4_and_5.R, you can find the code to reproduce Figure 1 in the main text (which is also Figure 2 in the online Appendix), and Figures 4 and 5 in the online Appendix.
 Outputs for each figure are marked in the code.
+- In Figure_2.R, you can find the code to reproduce Figure 2 in the main text.
+- In Figure_4.R, you can find the code to reproduce Figure 4 in the main text.
 - In app_Figure_7_and_9.R, you can find the code to reproduce Figure 7 in the online Appendix, and part of the numbers given in Figure 9 in the online Appendix.
 Outputs for each Figure are marked in the code.
 - In app_Figure_8_and_9.R, you can find the code to reproduce Figure 8 in the online Appendix, and part of the numbers given in Figure 9 in the online Appendix.
 Outputs for each Figure are marked in the code.
 - In app_Figure_10_and_12.R, you can find the code to reproduce Figure 10 in the online Appendix, and part of the numbers given in Figure 12 in the online Appendix.
 Outputs for each Figure are marked in the code.